TwilioDevEd/marketing-notifications-csharp/README.md

 1. Wrap Up!

   By now your application should be up and running at [http://localhost:1086/](http://localhost:1086/).
-Now your subscribers will be able to text your new Twilio number to Subscribe to your Marketing Notifications Service.
+Now your subscribers will be able to text your new Twilio number to subscribe to your Marketing Notifications service.

 ## Meta